What is a Brownfield?

 - Promote public participation and input on priority redevelopment areas and sites.

 Area Wide Planning

-With support from an Environmental Protection Agency (EPA) Brownfields Assessment Grant, the El Paso Downtown Management District (DMD) is conducting an Area Wide Planning (AWP) effort for an area of Downtown.
+With support from an Environmental Protection Agency (EPA) Brownfields Assessment Grant, the El Paso Downtown Management District (DMD) has conducted an Area Wide Planning (AWP) effort for an area of Downtown.
 The planning area was identified because of existing challenges and opportunities for development and redevelopment.
 Our goal is to support economic prosperity and environmental restoration in our community by addressing unknown site conditions and removing redevelopment barriers.

 - Site Nomination Form (electronic form)

 - Community Member Fact Sheet

 - Property Owner Fact Sheet